Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 #### registerNextWakeupCheck

-The purpose of the registerNextWakeupCheck function is to calculate the next wake-up time and register a wake-up callback for the specified time, ensuring that the monitoring and funding cycles for the Akash deployment occur at the desired intervals.
+The purpose of the registerNextWakeupCheck function is to calculate the next wake-up time and register a wake-up callback for that specific time, ensuring that the monitoring and funding cycles for the Akash deployment occur at the desired intervals.
 The function begins by incrementing the count variable, which keeps track of the number of monitoring cycles that have occurred.
 If the value of count exceeds the limit, indicating that the maximum number of checks has been reached, the function logs a message and exits the monitoring process.
-Otherwise, it retrieves the current timestamp from the timeAuthority.
-Then it calculates the next wake-up time, checkAfter, and sets the wake-up callback.
+Otherwise, it retrieves the current timestamp from the timeAuthority, and then it calculates the next wake-up time, checkAfter, and sets the wake-up callback.
 The callback is defined as a remotable object with a wake function that triggers the next monitoring and funding cycle.
 If an error occurs during the registration process, it is caught and logged.

 ```js